 When a Worker Node checks-in with the Master:

-- The Master uses Mapping Rules to find a Worker Group for each worker - The Worker Node pulls its Group's updated configuration bundle
+- The Worker delivers its metrics to the Master. - The Master uses Worker's facts and Mapping Rules to map it to a Worker Group. - The Worker Node pulls its Group's updated configuration bundle, if necessary.

 Config Bundle Management